Markusgp/Untangle/README.md

 </summary>

-If you are running the app locally these are the files/directories that will go in your source project
+Untangle supports local execution.
+This can be useful as you may want to test Untangle on Java projects which rely on third-party dependencies that are installed on your local machine.

+We do however recommend that you perform the analysis on a copy of your Java project, as running Untangle locally will produce source code pollution, in the form of creating the following files in your local Java directory:
 - qlpack.yml (codeql dependencies)
 - codeql (codeql queries)
 - codeql-database-java (the codeql database)